-Note 3: The Cash distribution column in tables 1, 2, and 3 is shown because some investors have requested it.
-Trustees can either disclose the cash distribution of each individual component or choose to only disclose the total gross cash distribution at table 5.
+Note 2 - The Cash distribution column in tables 1, 2 and 3 is shown because some investors have requested it.
+At table 5 trustees can either:

+• disclose the cash distribution of each individual component, or

+• choose to only disclose the total gross cash distribution.